Biomedical-Imaging-Group/GlobalBioIm/Doc/source/infos.rst

 By default matlab performs shallow copy of handle objects such as :class:`Map` and inherited classes.
 It means that shallow copied object will share the same properties and memoize system cache during their whole life.
 The function :meth:`copy` perform a deep copy preventing this sharing.
-Its behaviour can be changed by overloading the method :meth:`copyElement`.
+Its behavior can be changed by overloading the method :meth:`copyElement`.

 .. code:: matlab